nus-cs2103/website-base/admin/common-tutorials-fragment.md

 <div id="help-troubleshoot-ip">

 <!-- * Do a quick demo of your iP to the tutor. -->
 * Now that you are in a team, it's time to build up the team spirit.
-For starters, you can start helping each other with module tasks. e.g., if anyone is facing problems in the iP, you can work together to solve them.
+For starters, you can start helping each other with course tasks. e.g., if anyone is facing problems in the iP, you can work together to solve them.
 </div>
 <!-- ------------------------------------------------------------------------------------------------------ -->
 <div id="share-project-direction">